EYG

 Imports

-import loads a workspace-relative module by path.
+import loads a module by path.
 The path must be a string literal.
+Relative paths are resolved from the directory of the source file that contains the import.

 let fs = import "../eyg_packages/fs/index.eyg"